agrija9/Rosbag-Analyser/README.md

 # Post-mortem Analysis of ROS Bag File

-- TODO: Add description
-- TODO: Add gif of timeline showing example of usage
-- TODO: Add travis build
+This tool visualizes the topics and corresponding messages of a RosBag file in the form of a timeline.
+The timeline is an interactive graph that allows to zoom in/out and select specific topics.

 ## Prerequisites

 Software needed to run this repository:

+- [Ubuntu 16.04](https://ubuntu.com/download/desktop)
 - Python 3.6
-- [Ubuntu 16.04](https://ubuntu.com/download/desktop)
 - [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)

 ## Installation